-Infra-red imaging is beyond the visible spectrum, starting about 800nm and extending beyond.
-Humans cannot see these wavelengths but they do reveal interesting and often very important data.
-But to see or image this, it is necessary to use special sensor/camera technology.
-Once imaged we can then process the data and make informed decisions about objects and scenes that we would otherwise be blind to in the visible spectrum.
+Infrared imaging is beyond the visible spectrum, starting about 800nm and extending beyond.
+Humans cannot see these wavelengths but they do reveal interesting, and often very important, data.
+But to see or take images of this, it is necessary to use specialised sensor/camera technology.
+Once the image has been rendered we can then process the data and make informed decisions about objects and scenes that we would otherwise be blind to in the visible spectrum.
 Examples are heat, water density and material differentiation.

 Water has a fairly high absorption rate between 1400-1900nm meaning you can observe high concentration of water using SWIR cameras.
 Think bruised fruit or monitoring water content in crop fields.
-IR Imaging technology offers solutions that we cannot do with visible imaging, such as differentiating between plastic, organic and non-organics materials.
-There is also the more commonly known use, which is imaging radiated heat.
+IR Imaging technology offers solutions that cannot be achieved with visible imaging, for example, differentiating between plastic, organic and non-organics materials.
+There is also the more commonly known use, which is monitoring radiated heat.

 Using a N-IR camera with N-IR lighting can be a powerful way to ‘remove’ colour from an image.

 Removing colour can reveal product detail making it easier to process and will give more robust results.

 SWIR is powerful technology, allowing us to view outside the visible spectrum and detect, for example, bruised fruit and fill levels on bottles.

 Gated SWIR imaging can be used to prevent fog or smoke obscuring an object, making it possible to see through and portray what happens ‘beyond’ the fog/smoke.

 Thermal cameras detect and image radiated heat, not visible light.
 Applications include;